mplough/reduce_white_point/README.md

 ## Run
 This tool requires Python 3 to run.
 No additional libraries are required.

+# Compatibility

+When running [f.lux](https://justgetflux.com/), the white point must be Dim 0.3 or higher, or else f.lux will revert the white point to its usual value.
+To use the Dim 0.1 or Dim 0.2 settings, quit f.lux first and then select the reduced white point.

 # TODO

 - Write tooling to select a particular color profile without needing to open